devtut/generate/docs/python/sockets-and-message-encryption-decryption-between-client-and-server.md

   server = socket.socket(socket.AF_INET,socket.SOCK_STREAM)
   server.bind((host,port))
   server.listen(5)
-  except BaseException: print &quot;-----Check Server Address or Port-----&quot;
+  except BaseException: print =-----Check Server Address or Port-----=
 </code></pre>
 **“ socket.AF_INET,socket.SOCK_STREAM” will allow us to use accept() function and messaging fundamentals.
 Instead of it, we can use “ socket.AF_INET,socket.SOCK_DGRAM” also but that time we will have to use setblocking(value) .**
 </li>